Nominated University Staff Contact - Elite Athlete Student Coordinator

 - Support in negotiating necessary flexibility to meet academic requirements

 - Advocacy for the student-athlete within the university environment

 - Support in negotiating and/or implementing student cross institutional study or credit transfer arrangements

-- Provision of advice and support to local Athlete Wellbeing and Engagement Manager or related personnel.
+- Provision of advice and support to local Athlete Wellbeing and Engagement Managers or related personnel.

 Flexible Study Options